Table of Contents

 God is the strength to exhale,

-pushing out the toxins of unholy living,
+releasing the toxins of unholy living,

 cleansing the human vessel to be driven by the Holy Spirit.

-How else do you survive the merciless middle passage?
+the merciless termites of the middle passage?

 How else do you survive picking cotton